 What is a Brute Force Attack?

-WordPress websites are often targets of Brute Force Attacks for the mere fact that WordPress is a popular CMS.
+WordPress websites are often targets of Brute Force Attacks merely because WordPress is a popular CMS (content management system).
 Being popular, makes it an enticing target for hackers.

 What is Malware?